-It invariably pays to stick the the 1st-4 in the betting and (if you are an antepost fan) that's the angle to play - you should be able to make a selection on 1st February that will likely be a market leader.
+On the day of the race it invariably pays to stick the the 1st-4 in the betting and (if you are an antepost fan) that's the angle to play.
+The 2018 winner Summerville Boy was running in his 5th hurdle race, and that means that the last 10 winners have all had 4 or more hurdle races.
+You should be able to make a selection on 1st February that will likely be a market leader.

 The betting market sent off the Irish trained Getabird as the 7/4 fav but, with only 2 previous hurdle races, Getabird did not have enough race experience for this event and faded into 11th place.
 We will hopefully see the horse have better days.
 The race was won by SUMMERVILLE BOY and the form between him and the runner-up Kalashnikov worked out very well.
 The pair had met at Sandown in January when Summerville Boy beat Kalashnikov by 4-lengths at level weights, and while there was only a neck between them in this passing the post, Summerville Boy was very nearly taken out of the race at the 2nd-last flight and showed great courage to recover from that position.
 Kalashnikov had already shown his worth in winning the Betfair Handicap Hurdle at Newbury in February, and he repeated that form in this race.
 With luck, both horses should have a great future ahead of them.
 In 3rd place, Mengli Khan was the best of the Irish challenge and he ran better than expected, finishing a length ahead of Paloma Blue, who has strong form-links with Samcro who won the Ballymore Novices hurdle on Day 2 of the Festival.
 Overall, the novice hurdlers this season look a very strong bunch and we could well see next years Champion Hurdler emerge from them.